jacobdensford/jacobdensford.com/fell/playing-the-game.md

 <h2 id="equipment">Equipment</h2>

-You have 4+BOD equipment slots.
-When carrying more than that, you have disadvantage.
+When carrying more than your equipment slots, you have disadvantage.
 You can never carry more than twice your slots.

 Most items use 1 slot. **Bulky** items use 2 slots and generally require two hands to carry or wield.